 By ensuring that our members have the critical support and services they need, we can help them make important lifestyle changes and lead healthier, more productive lives.

 Our areas of focus

 We focus our efforts on:

-- Health and health care, improving health literacy with self-management goals and supports and access to integrated primary care.
+Health literacy, including improvement through self-management goals and supports and access to integrated primary care.

 Our work with social determinants

 No managed care company can expect to influence every single social determinant.
-Many are larger societal factors that are out of our control.
+Many areas of concern involve larger societal factors that are out of our control.
 But by focusing on person-centered member outreach and connecting members to resources to promote their knowledge and skills for a healthier lifestyle, we can still make a lasting difference in their lives.

 - Connecting with a local food bank.